Hurricane watch issued for parts of Maine as already rain-soaked New England braces for Lee

 The rain created several sinkholes in Leominster, Massachusetts, including one at a dealership where several cars were swallowed up.
 In Providence, Rhode Island, downpours flooded a parking lot and parts of a shopping mall.
 Firefighters used inflatable boats to rescue more than two dozen people stranded in cars.

 Parking lots at several businesses briefly became lakes in Leominster and North Attleborough, and many front yards were still partially covered in water.
-For a second day, families were busy assessing the damage and removing flood-damaged debris.
 The sounds of generators filled the air in many neighborhoods, as residents worked to remove water from their basements.

-Rain from Hurricane Lee didn't contribute to the flooding earlier this week.
-But it could inundate parts of the coastal Northeast during the weekend, forecasters said.
-Lee is traveling north and could make landfall in Nova Scotia, Canada, possibly as a tropical storm, forecasters said.

 “The ground is saturated.
-It can't take in anymore,” Dean Mazzarella, mayor in Leominster, said at a news conference Wednesday in the city about 40 miles (65 kilometers) northwest of Boston.
+It can't take in anymore,” Leominster Mayor Dean Mazzarella said at a news conference Wednesday.
 But he said the city had emergency resources at the ready “for whatever the weather brings.”

-Mazarella said up to 300 people were evacuated by Tuesday morning in the city, which has not seen such widespread damage since a 1936 hurricane.
-Most buildings downtown flooded and some collapsed.
-Rail service also was disrupted.

 New England has experienced its share of flooding this summer, including a storm that dumped up to two months of rain in two days in Vermont in July, resulting in two deaths.
 Scientists are finding that storms around the world are forming in a warmer atmosphere, making extreme rainfall a more frequent reality now.
 A warming world will only make that worse.